-If you have any handwritten material or autographs, Value My Stuff is an effective way to appraise your items.
-With over 60 experts worldwide, the service is provided within 24 or 48 hours, and you receive a valuation certification after the appraisal is completed.
-Follow these easy steps to appraise your items today!
+If you have any handwritten material or autographs, Value My Stuff is an effective way to value your items.
+With over 60 experts worldwide, the service is provided within 24 or 48 hours, and you receive a valuation certification after the valuation is completed.
+Follow these easy steps to value your items today!

 The single biggest problem with autographs is that they can easily be forged.
 I write "easily", because, let's face it, all you need is a pen and paper – and we all have that at home.
 Obviously, it's difficult to imitate someone else's autograph, but again, all you need is a pen and paper.
 That's why the vast majority of all autographs that are being sold are fake.
 Then again, a George Washington autograph written with a sharpie is pretty self-explanatory.
 But without knowledge, it's easy to buy forgeries.
 Because you just don't know.